 Montréal, October 19, 2016 – Part of ARCA’s mandate is to produce studies.
 Luckily, community based research is made easier today with recent developments in online data collecting and processing platforms.
 Members of the RCAAQ, frustrated with their own work conditions, have mobilized to update a 2005 survey on human resources.
 Read L’arca in the loop No. 7

-Mustering the verve and warmth of an East Coast kitchen party, The Association of Artist-Run Centres from the Atlantic hosts the biennial gathering of artist-run centres from across Canada in Charlottetown, in September 2017.
+Mustering the verve and warmth of an East Coast kitchen party, the Association of Artist-Run Centres from the Atlantic was host to the biennial gathering of artist-run centres from across Canada in Charlottetown, in September 2017.
+The event brought together artists, administrators, thinkers, curators and the public to consider the flexible, responsive and provisional forms »»

 ARCA is proud to share some thoughts on its recent participation in the East of There meeting held from June 20-23 in Saint John, NB, an event organized to coincide with the annual assemblies of the Association of Artist-Run Centres from the Atlantic (AARCA) and Atlantic Provinces Art Galleries Association (APAGA).